-A smooth exit process is important to protect your employer brand.
+A smooth exit process is important to protect your employer’s brand.
 Past employees can be good advocates or the biggest detractors of your company.

 QuestionPro Workforce will be your partner in managing all stages of the Employee Lifecycle, including attraction, recruitment, onboarding, development, retention, and separation.

 Workforce features help in analyzing your organization’s culture.
-It helps you in strengthening employee experience, increasing employee engagement and developing your people, and improving business results.
+It helps you strengthen employee experience, increase employee engagement and develop your people, and improve business results.